Skip to main content

 Want to validate XML messages?
 Don't want to use a $3600+ per year Azure Integration Account?
 Here's a way to validate XML messages against a schema for almost no cost, using a Python Azure Function & optionally some blob storage.

-One additional challenge is the XML schema for my validation use-case included several imports with multi-layered dependencies.
+One additional challenge was the XML schema for my validations included several imports with multi-layered dependencies.
 So I also decided to create a public blob storage to host all the schema import files & I swapped out the import file references for URLs of my public blob storage files.
+That way my schema could be used for validations without file directory references.

 Examples